Haniish/React-notes/README.md

 - To search for notes, enter a search term in the search bar.
 Notes that contain the search term in the title or content will be displayed.

-- To toggle between light and dark mode, click the toggle button in the header.

 ### Credits
 - This app was built with React and styled with CSS.
 It also uses the date-fns library for date formatting.